TeamNexile/jk-workshop-docs/level-making/props.md

 1. TOC
 {:toc}

+---

+## What is a prop?

+A prop is essentially a small object that more or less dynamic.
+In Jump King, there are countless of props around that you don't even know, just to name a few:

+- the bonfire at the start of your journey,
+- the Old Man,
+- the hidden cap in the sewer,
+- the hiddle wall preventing you to see the cap,
+- the bird with the gold coin,
+- the gold coin,
+- the merchant in Bargainburg,
+- et cetera...

+All of these are a prop, and in the following subcategories, you are going to learn how to create and personalize your props.

+But first let's start with the basics,<br>**the bonfire**.

-## Good practice with props
+> Good practice with props
+>
-Avoid using props in the final screen to prevent slight visual bugs from the game after beating the level.
+>Avoid using props in the final screen to prevent slight visual bugs from the game after beating the level.
+{: .note-title }

-## Props
+## Simple prop

-are details (that can also be animated!) on screen.

 The props in-game (such as the bonfire in the first screen) are stored in the `props/textures` folder.
 Inside this folder, there's a configuration file named `prop_settings.xml` which contains a list of `<PropSetting>` tags.

+### Adding/replacing/removing a simple prop (with Worldsmith)

+🚧 Work in Progress. **No trespassing!** 🏗
+{: .disclaimer }

+### Adding a simple prop (without Worldsmith)

+### Replacing a simple prop (without Worldsmith)

+### Removing a simple prop (without Worldsmith)

 ### PropSetting
 <p class="do-i-need-it">required</p>